Two major Antarctic glaciers are tearing loose from their restraints, scientists say

 Multiple ice-shelf collapses have already been seen in Canada, Greenland and the warmer Antarctic Peninsula, where the onetime Larsen A and Larsen B ice shelves fractured and, today, no longer exist.

-“When the ice shelves are damaged by climate change, as we saw in the Antarctic Peninsula in the last several decades, their buttressing effect is reduced and the ice streams speed up and raise sea levels,” said Isabella Velicogna, a glaciologist at the University of California at Irvine who commented on the new study.
-“The speed up increases damage, a positive feedback which is not good news.”
+“When the ice shelves are damaged by climate change, as we saw in the Antarctic Peninsula in the last several decades, their buttressing effect is reduced and the ice streams speed up and raise sea levels,” said Isabella Velicogna, a glaciologist at the University of California at Irvine, commenting on the new study.
+“The speed-up increases damage, a positive feedback which is not good news.”

-If a similar process plays out in the Amundsen Sea of West Antarctica, where Pine Island and Thwaites are located, the sea-level consequences could be enormous.
+If a similar process plays out in the Amundsen Sea of West Antarctica, where Pine Island and Thwaites are, the sea-level consequences could be enormous.

 Lhermitte provided calculations showing that over the past six years, the western and central parts of the Pine Island ice shelf have shrunk by about 30 percent, from about 1,500 square miles down to closer to 1,000 square miles.
 In other words, an area about the size of Los Angeles has been lost.